We're All In This Together.

 - Plant only R (resistant) and MR (moderately resistant) varieties; rotate varieties to bring a mix of resistant genes and sources to the field.

 - Consider applying a fungicide from the cotyledon to 4-leaf stage if in a higher risk situation for the disease.

 - Control volunteer canola and other Brassica weeds (stinkweed, shepherd’s purse, wild mustard, flixweed) to prevent blackleg build up during non-canola years.

-When you sign the mandatory Declaration of Eligibility affidavit at the elevator, you are making a legal assertion that your canola is registered.
-If it isn’t, you can be held liable for the costs associated with contamination of a bin or shipment.
+When you sign the mandatory Declaration of Eligibility affidavit at the elevator, you are making a legal assertion that your crop is the variety and/or class you have designated and that it was not treated with the crop input products specified in the declaration.

 Do not seed these de-registered varieties or any seed produced from them, and don’t deliver them to a Canadian elevator or crushing plant.
 For treated seed, contact provincial authorities or municipal landfill for disposal.
-De-registered varieties include:

-- LIBERTY LINK (B. NAPUS): Exceed, 2631 LL, Swallow, SW Legion LL, SW Flare LL, LBD 2393 LL, Innovator, Independence, HCN 14, Phoenix, 3850, 2153, 3640, 3880, 2163, 2273
+- Liberty Link (B. napus): Exceed, 2631 LL, Swallow, SW Legion LL, SW Flare LL, LBD 2393 LL, Innovator, Independence, HCN 14, Phoenix, 3850, 2153, 3640, 3880, 2163, 2273

-- CLEARFIELD TOLERANT: 46A76
+- Clearfield tolerant: 46A76

 For more information, visit CFIA’s database of registered varieties and proposed list of variety registration cancellations.